bloxstraplabs/bloxstraplabs.com/src/content/docs/wiki/developers/bloxstraprpc.md

 Something to note is that BloxstrapRPC relies on the existence of nullable types, so that attributes can remain undefined when not set.
 This is how fields can persist their previous values with SetRichPresence.
 This may be problematic if your language doesn't support nullable types (like Go, which will assume type defaults).

 We hope for BloxstrapRPC to be more than just a Bloxstrap thing, but for it to be an open standard for stuff like this.
 The [Sober](https://sober.vinegarhq.org) project has BloxstrapRPC support, so their users get game-specific rich presence too by default.
 People have made Bloxstrap forks that extend the command set, allowing for some really cool effects like the developers of Project: Afternight have done ([link](https://x.com/Fireable__/status/1723157635912901109)).

-Have fun.
+There's a lot of potential to be had here.